junxit/us-congress-bills-115/metadata.md

 - 2017-09-14 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 115-313, Part II.
 - 2017-09-14 — Reported (Amended) by the Committee on Small Business.
 H. Rept.
 115-313, Part I.
 - 2017-09-14 — Reported (Amended) by the Committee on Small Business.
 H. Rept.
 115-313, Part I.
+- 2017-10-11 — Considered under suspension of the rules. (consideration: CR H7939-7945)
+- 2017-10-11 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2763.
+- 2017-10-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-10-11 — Mr. Chabot moved to suspend the rules and pass the bill, as amended.
+- 2017-10-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7939-7942)
+- 2017-10-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7939-7942)